conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 * *Inov-8 Ultrashell jacket* - Basically a windcheater that can handle drizzle.
 Might meet minimum standards for races but is really only a backup on short good-weather runs.

 * *Petzl Swift RL headlamp* - Incredible beam even on the middle setting.
 Made the section above Foilmore much much easier.
 But disappointed with the battery life and it can't take AAAs as a backup.
 So either pay €50 for a second battery or bring two torches if you are slow like me.
+It's also disappointingly micro-USB.
+So I often just bring one USB-C cable with a Garmin adapter and micro-USB adapter with me.

 * *Nitecore UT27 headlamp* - This has a rechargeable LiPo battery and can also take AAAs.
 Two beams (narrow and wide).
 Great torch but half the lumens of the Petzl so I used it at the start line and towards dawn.